-I think it’s a great place if you’re young, and want to be a hipster or do stuff before you settle down.
+I think Amsterdam is worth visiting and a great place if you’re young, and want to be a hipster or do stuff before you settle down.
 As an adult, I think most would be hard pressed to love it, but that is just my opinion.
 Don’t hate me for it.
 Perhaps we just missed the really really fantastic bits.
 I’m glad l went.
 Would l go again?
 Probably not.
 It is not my cup of tea so to speak.
 I found the city of Amsterdam very ordinary as opposed to extraordinary.
 Would l go as far as to say Amsterdam sucks?
 Not quite, but it’s pretty close.

 How about you?
 Have you been to Amsterdam?
 Do you share my feelings or do you think l am totally off the mark?
 Maybe it’s one of those places that deserve a second chance?